SoftwareAG/c8y-docs/content/cockpit.md

 weight: 10
 ---

-The Cockpit application provides you with options to manage and monitor  Internet of Things (IoT) assets and data from a business perspective.
+The Cockpit application provides you with options to manage and monitor IoT assets and data from a business perspective, including visualizing data in dashboards and managing reports.